Ancient Empire, "Eternal Soldier" Album Review

 Overall Eternal Soldier is another solid outing for Ancient Empire.
 Their concepts are cool, the musicianship is high quality, and the album is well produced as usual and sounds great at high volume.
 Once again, nice work, fellas!

 More From Ancient Empire

-The Summer of 2018 has been a busy season for the Ancient Empire camp.
-In addition to the release of Eternal Soldier in late July, the band appeared at this year's edition of the Headbangers Open Air festival in Brande-Hörnerkirchen, Germany, where they shared the stage with such old-school traditional metal legends as Manilla Road, Anvil, Tankard, Girlschool and many more.
+The Summer of 2018 was a busy season for the Ancient Empire camp.
+In addition to the release of Eternal Soldier in late July, the band appeared at the 2018 edition of Headbangers Open Air festival in Brande-Hörnerkirchen, Germany, where they shared the stage with such old-school traditional metal legends as Manilla Road, Anvil, Tankard, Girlschool and many more.
 To fill out the lineup for this live performance, Liszt and Pelletier were joined by guitarist Robert Edwards, bassist Dan Lynch, and drummer Gary Neff, all of whom have played with Steve & Joe in other projects like Hellhound and Shadowkiller.

 Ancient Empire is quickly becoming a band to watch on the underground scene.
 I'm probably repeating myself by now since this is the third A.E. release that I've reviewed for this site, but if you enjoy classy, well played American power metal ala Iced Earth, Armored Saint, Jag Panzer, and Liege Lord, this band should be right up your alley and you should add this album to your shopping list immediately.
 Beam me up!